20 Handy Uses for Toothpaste That Have Nothing to Do with Your Teeth

 Remove crayon from walls

 Did crayon-toting kids get creative on your wall?
 Roll up your sleeves and grab a tube of non-gel toothpaste and a rag or—better yet—a scrub brush.
 Squirt the toothpaste on the wall and start scrubbing.
 The fine abrasive in the toothpaste will rub away the crayon every time.
 Rinse the wall with water.
-Here are other speedy solutions to getting crayon off the wall.

 Remove ink or lipstick stains from fabric